DavidNix/audio-quill/README.md

 # Audio Quill

-Transcribe WAV files and generate markdown files with titles using Whisper and OpenAI.
+Transcribe WAV files and generate markdown files with titles using Whisper (locally) and OpenAI.

 ### Background: